Candidates who could replace Chuck Fletcher as Wild GM

-Before we get to the potential replacements for Chuck Fletcher as Minnesota Wild general manager, a few words about the executive whose nine-year run ended on Monday when the team announced that he wouldn't be offered a new contract.
+Before we get to the potential replacements for Chuck Fletcher as Minnesota Wild general manager, a few words about the executive whose nine-year run ended Monday when the team announced he wouldn't be offered a new contract.

 The defining moment of Fletcher's tenure came on July 4, 2012, when he spent $196 million of Wild owner Craig Leipold's money on identical 13-year contracts for forward Zach Parise and defenseman Ryan Suter.
 The Wild had missed the playoffs for four consecutive seasons.
 For reasons both monetary and geographic, the two most prized NHL free agents that summer both chose to sign in Minnesota.
 "We shot for the moon.
 We tried our best.
 And fortune smiled upon us," said Fletcher at the time.